Khrees2412/gratis-assesment/README.md

 # GRATIS DIGITAL ASSESSMENT

-This serves as my submission for the Gratis Digital junior backend developer position.
+This serves as my submission for the Gratis Digital Junior Backend Developer position.
 It is a basic NodeJs REST API which fulfils the very basic requirements of a Blog App.
-It is hosted at https://gratis-test-blog.herokuapp.com
+It is hosted at https://gratis-test-blog.herokuapp.com .

+All requirements (except tests) for this assessment have been met and can be viewed in this README file

 -   A user can create a blog post
 -   A user can view a blog post